Review the Evidence Base for the Program

 Organization(s): Centers for Disease Control and Prevention

-Resources on child well-being and use of rigorously evaluated programs that target the needs of children and helping them have healthy development.
+Resources on child well-being and use of rigorously evaluated programs to address the needs of children and encourage healthy development.

 Organization(s): Annie E. Casey Foundation